 Computer Scientist Nick Szabo outlined smart contracts in his 1997 paper on the topic.
 In it he said, “smart contracts utilize protocols and user interfaces to facilitate all steps of the contracting process.
 This gives us new ways to formalize and secure digital relationships which are far more functional than their inanimate paper-based ancestors.”

 On the second diagram with traditional IT solutions we use “workers” as self-performing programs.
 These programs can generate new actions in flows or generate new documents but the biggest problem is that these programs can be manipulated.
-Using smart contracts instead adds another layer of transparency and helps to eliminate manipulated data and reduce risk.
+Using smart contracts instead adds another layer of transparency and helps to eliminate manipulated data and optimize risk management.
 Thanks to the underlying blockchain we can track each transaction and settle in real time.
 We can save information about commissions and use this immutable data to generate one common invoice instead of dozens of single documents.

-The objective of this type of project based on private blockchain is to facilitate interactions, create value and cut time and cost for all its stakeholders in the network.
+The objective of this type of hyperledger project based on private blockchain is to facilitate interactions, create value and cut time and cost for all its stakeholders in the network.
 Through harnessing distributed ledger as a Hyperledger Fabric technology we are bringing together all the parties into one, shared and connected network that enables unprecedented levels of value creation.

 The network is open after prior arrangement for new stakeholders and provides a distributed finance platform for business transactions, which is run by every single user/company, and connected to all others.
 It’s a new type of solution which can’t be achieved before because we haven’t been sure that current and historical data are secure and immutable.
-Private blockchain helps firms create new IT solutions on higher level of business relationships that reduces time, cost, and builds trust between participants in their network.
+Private blockchain helps firms create new IT solutions on higher level of business relationships that reduces time, cost, optimizes risk management and builds trust between participants in their network.